mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 Now that we've removed Entity Framework, we need to replace it.
 If you recall, Entity Framework was used by ASP.NET Identity as a middleware to map between ASP.NET Identity code objects (like the `IdentityUser` class) and the backend data store.

 We'll be using Azure Table storage as our data store, so we'll have to add another library to act as the middleware for persisting data to Azure Table storage.
 The package we'll be using is named *ElCamino.AspNet.Identity.AzureTable*.

+> **NOTE** The El Camino package is maintained by David Melendez on [Github](https://github.com/dlmelendez/identityazuretable).
+By default, the ASP.NET Identity system stores all the user information in a Microsoft SQL database using an EntityFramework provider.
+This project is a replacement of the EntityFramework SQL provider to use Azure Table Storage to persist user information such as (but not limited to): username/password, roles, claims and external login information.

 <h4 class="exercise-start">
     <b>Exercise</b>: Adding the ElCamino.AspNet.Identity.AzureTable package